nwlandry/nwlandry.github.io/index.md

   caption: "Credit: [**Mike Scheid**](www.unsplash.com)"
 ---

-I’m an 5th year PhD candidate in Applied Mathematics at the University of Colorado at Boulder.
-My research expertise is broadly the study of dynamics on complex systems, especially spread of contagion on interaction networks involving group (higher-order) interactions.
+I’m a 5th year PhD candidate in Applied Mathematics at the University of Colorado at Boulder.
+My research expertise is broadly the study of dynamics on complex systems, especially the spread of contagion on interaction networks involving group (higher-order) interactions.
 My research always starts with noticing things around me and asking, "why?"
 I’ve worked in both academia and industry which gives me a unique perspective on applied mathematics.

 My [portfolio](/portfolio/) is a collection of some projects that I’ve worked on personally, professionally, and academically.
 For more about me, see my [bio](/about/), [CV](/assets/docs/CV.pdf), or list of [publications](/_pages/publications.md).
 You can also take a look at my [blog](/blog/).